-Mary Berry’s mincemeat loaf cakes are a perfect easy bake for Christmas!
+Mary Berry’s easy mincemeat loaf cakes are a perfect easy bake for Christmas!

 You can’t go wrong with a Mary Berry recipe and this one is a real classic.
 I make these mincemeat loaf cakes every Christmas to give as gifts and they always go down really well.